Chaklader/part-of-speech-tagging/NOTE.md

 1. A ⊥ B means "A is independent of B"
    - P(A|B) = P(A) or equivalently P(A,B) = P(A)P(B)

+Example: Consider a simple case where:

+A = "Taking an umbrella"
+B = "Wearing a raincoat"
+C = "It's raining"

+Initially, your choice of taking an umbrella might be independent of wearing a raincoat (A ⊥ B).
+But if you know it's raining (conditioning on C), these choices become dependent because people tend to use either one or both when it rains
+This phenomenon is known as "explaining away"

 2. A ⊥ B|C means "A is conditionally independent of B given C"
    - P(A|B,C) = P(A|C) or P(A,B|C) = P(A|C)P(B|C)

+Example:

+A = "Fire alarm going off"
+B = "Sprinklers activated"
+C = "Fire in building"

+Given that we know there's a fire (C), the fire alarm and sprinklers might activate independently (A ⊥ B|C).
+But without knowing about the fire, seeing the sprinklers on makes the fire alarm more likely (and vice versa), so A and B are not independent

 The diagram shows that:

 - A and B by themselves are independent (top row)
 - A and B are conditionally independent given C (common cause)

 The False statements indicate that:

 1. Absolute independence doesn't imply conditional independence
 2. Conditional independence doesn't imply absolute independence